OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_500.md

 ![](images/500/Lab500_image380.PNG)

 At this point, you should have a fully functional uni-directional replication environment.
-You can start testing.

 Lab E: Configure Uni-Directional Replication from OGGOOW182 DB to OGGOOW181 DB (Integrated Extract)

 Objective:

-This is the second part and will setup the Integrated Extract for Oracle GoldenGate 12c Service Architecture for a uni-directional configuration using the SOE schema in OGGOOW182 and OGGOOW181.
+This is the second part and will setup the Integrated Extract for Oracle GoldenGate 18c Service Architecture for a uni-directional configuration using the SOE schema in OGGOOW182 and OGGOOW181.

 Time: 25 minutes